U.S. digital ads spur Publicis' return to growth

-In the face of growing domination by Facebook and Alphabet’s Google, the Paris-based group is striving to move from traditional print and TV ads to targeted digital campaigns steered by data.
+In the face of growing domination by Facebook (FB.O) and Alphabet's Google (GOOGL.O), the Paris-based group is striving to move from traditional print and TV ads to targeted digital campaigns steered by data.

 In a call with reporters, Chief Executive Officer Arthur Sadoun said the return to growth demonstrated that "the acceleration towards digital channels, data, and commerce in general is a tidal wave accelerated by the crisis."